manoharpeddinti-embedded-engineer/manohar-journey.github.io/phase2_robotics_club.md

 By **4 a.m.**, the sky was still dark.
 We couldn’t go inside the campus, so we set up **right at the main gate**.

-- My friend sat *outside* near the streetlight with his laptop. 💻
+- My friend sat *outside*  with his laptop. 💻
-- I sat *inside* with the robot and the mat. 🤖
+- I sat *inside* with the robot and the mat under the light. 🤖

 The USB cable was short, so we literally passed it **through the gate grills**.
 It looked like a cross-border tech operation. 🪫